laravel/docs/dusk.md

 <a name="scoping-selectors-when-available"></a>
 #### Scoping Selectors When Available

-Occasionally, you may wish to wait for a given selector and then interact with the element matching the selector.
+Occasionally, you may wish to wait for an element to appear that matches a given selector and then interact with the element.
 For example, you may wish to wait until a modal window is available and then press the "OK" button within the modal.
-The `whenAvailable` method may be used in this case.
-All element operations performed within the given callback will be scoped to the original selector:
+The `whenAvailable` method may be used to accomplish this.
+All element operations performed within the given closure will be scoped to the original selector:

     $browser->whenAvailable('.modal', function ($modal) {
         $modal->assertSee('Hello World')